-Important Bird and Biodiversity Areas (IBAs) represent a network of sites considered to be of global significance for bird and other biodiversity conservation.
+Important Bird and Biodiversity Areas (IBAs), represent a network of sites considered to be of global significance for bird and other biodiversity conservation.
 They are identified on a per-country basis using globally standardised, quantitative and scientifically agreed criteria (Birdlife International, 2022).
+The Kromhof WEF does not overlap any IBAs.
+Five IBAs do, however, occur in the AOI.